Pub-Style Irish Brown Bread

 How to eat brown bread

-Smothered in Irish butter and alongside a bowl of soup is how you’ll find Irish brown bread in pubs scattered across Ireland.
+Smothered in Irish butter and alongside a bowl of soup or seafood chowder is how you’ll find Irish brown bread in pubs scattered across Ireland.

 Don’t save this one for St Patrick’s Day, it’s an easy quick bread that can be whipped up on weekends to go on a good Sunday morning full Irish breakfast alongside bacon, eggs, and all the good breakfast bits!